pombredanne/gsoc-2/README.md

 ### <a name="mac"></a>Mac OS X Support

-Currently, `pwntools` and `binjitsu` work best on Linux distributions like Ubuntu.
+Currently, `pwntools` works best on Linux distributions like Ubuntu.
 However, lots of developers prefer to use alternate operating systems like Mac OS X, and some future challenges may even be written for it.